Isaiahh146/Oculus-Link-Passthrough-Home/README.md

 Thats it!
 Now you should be able to use Oculus Dash while in a passthrough home enviroment!

-# Issues

-Issue 1: Application will NOT close automaticly when Oculus Link is disabled, you should be able to close it manually just fine though.

-Issue 2 / Inconvenience: Since this is a Unity application and I don't have Unity Pro, There is a mandatory splash screen that has to stay enabled, I've replaced the default Unity logo with my brand logo.
-I would omit this if I could but like I said, Unity will not let me, sorry.

 # Note

 Please let me know if you find any issues other than the ones mentioned, I'm new to developing so I don't know a lot.
 Thanks!